Mikaela/mikaela.github.io/_posts/2017-09-29-as-hsp-sensory-stimulus-stress.md

-I had had too much of draining events, so at some point I left quietly explaining to activist outside how I was leaving as I had had too much of sensory stimuluss streaa and I possibly started crying at that point, I am not sure.
+I had had too much of draining events, so at some point I left quietly explaining to activist outside how I was leaving as I had had too much of sensory stimuluss stress and I possibly started crying at that point, I am not sure.

 I am sure that I was crying when I encountered another activist going to